Thmsglchr/vercel-braze-demo-leaderboard/CANVAS-SETUP-GUIDE.md

 **Entry Trigger**: Custom Event `Quiz Answers Submitted`

-**Entry Properties**: Capture all quiz answers from the landing page form.
+**Custom Attributes**: Quiz answers are stored as custom attributes on the user profile.

 ---